Klosmi/WP-dev/WPDevNotes.md

 *After this, we can paste it into our `templates/index.html`*

 **Key Takeaways**
-- *Does index.html Always Load?*
+- *Does `index.html` Always Load?*
 Not always.
 WordPress prioritizes layouts saved in the database if a page has been edited in Gutenberg.
-If no saved layout exists, it falls back to index.html.
+If no saved layout exists, it falls back to `index.html`.

 - *Why Do Copied Blocks Work?*
-Blocks added to index.html become part of the theme’s default structure.
+Blocks added to `index.html` become part of the theme’s default structure.
 They appear when the template loads but aren’t connected to the editor for future updates.

-6. **Best Practices**:
+**Best Practices**:
-   - Use index.html for default layouts and static content.
+   - Use `index.html` for default layouts and static content.
    - Use Gutenberg for content and layout customization on individual pages/posts.
    - Avoid mixing editing methods to prevent conflicts between the editor and templates.

-7. WordPress Rendering Process**
+**WordPress Rendering Process**
 WordPress prioritizes layouts saved in the database for edited pages or posts.
 Example: If a page's template is edited, the saved version is loaded.
 If no saved layout exists, the system falls back to theme templates like index.html.
 Copying blocks into `index.html` updates the fallback layout, which takes effect unless superseded by saved content.